 Powell flipped through the records and came upon an entry from March 16, 1968.
 The journal noted that a unit of the division had reported a body count of 128 enemy dead on the Batangan Peninsula.
 “In this grinding, grim, but usually unspectacular warfare,” Powell writes, “that was a high number.”
 The investigator requested that Powell read the number into the tape recorder he had brought, and that was essentially the end of the interview.
 “He left,” Powell recalls, “leaving me as mystified as to his purpose as when he arrived.”

-It would not be until two years later (according to the orginal version of Powell's book) or six months later (according to the paperbck version of the book) that Powell figured out that the IG official had been probing what was then a secret, the My Lai massacre.
+It would not be until two years later (according to the original version of Powell’s book) or six months later (according to the paperback version of the book) that Powell figured out that the IG official had been probing what was then a secret, the My Lai massacre.
 Not until the fall of 1969 did the world learned that on March 16, 1968, troops from the Americal Division, under the command of Lieut.
 William Calley, killed scores of men, women and children in that hamlet.
-"Subsequent investigation revealed that Calley and his men killed 347 people," Powell writes.
-"The 128 enemy 'kills' I had found in the journal formed part of the total."
+“Subsequent investigation revealed that Calley and his men killed 347 people,” Powell writes.
+“The 128 enemy ‘kills’ I had found in the journal formed part of the total.”